Set up config modifiers

 3. Flavor: Select the radio button for either Put or Delete.
 Remember that Put either writes new data or replaces existing data in a payload, while Delete removes specific parts of a payload.

 4. Selector: Enter or copy the JSON path to define the scope of the config modifier schema and point to the field the modifier should act on.
-Learn how to choose or write a selector.

 5. Event types: By default, all event types are selected.
 If you want to apply the config modifier only to certain event types, click the field and select the relevant event type(s).